szymon6927/szymonmiks.pl/blog/content/post/09-hexagonal-architecture/index.md

 ![project-structure](img/project-structure.png)

 - **building_blocks** - contains all utilities used across different modules
-- **clients** - module responsible for clients, there is no complicated business logic there, but we have a lot of integrations that's why we use hexagonal architecture there
+- **clients** - module responsible for clients.
+There is no complicated business logic here, but we have a lot of integrations that's why we use hexagonal architecture here
-- **gym_classes** - simple CRUD responsible for gym classes management, no business logic there, no neeed to use hexagonal architecture there
+- **gym_classes** - simple CRUD responsible for management of gym classes.
+No business logic here, therefore there is no need to use hexagonal architecture here
-- **gym_passes** - gym passes management, core of our business.
-This is where our business is making money.
+- **gym_passes** - management of gym passes, which is the core of our business.
+This is where our business is making money

 ![project-structure](img/project-strucutre-all.png)